Free shipping on orders over €65

 What is the endocannabinoid system?

-The ECS is also involved in brain functions related to seizures when cells in the brain do not communicate and function normally (Marzo 2004).
-The FDA has approved Epidiolex for the treatment of seizures in pediatric patients.
-The active ingredient is CBD, which interacts with the ECS to regulate signaling in the brain and reduce the occurrence of seizures.
-The ECS plays an important role in regulating this communication and is therefore often treated with medications to alleviate these problems.
-It also plays a role in the endocrine system, which regulates the release and uptake of hormones.
-The pituitary gland, which is directly connected to the brain, releases hormones throughout the body that signal everything from hunger to the fight-or-flight response, and has numerous endocannabinoid receptors (Pagotto 2006).
-The list of functions in the body associated with the ECS is extremely long, but in all cases it serves to maintain the normal functioning of cells in homeostasis.
+The ECS affects brain function in relation to seizures when cells in the brain do not communicate and function normally.
+The FDA has approved Epidiolex for the treatment of seizures in pediatric patients, where CBD regulates signaling in the brain and reduces seizure frequency.
+The ECS also affects the endocrine system, regulating the release and uptake of hormones.
+The pituitary gland, which is directly connected to the brain, releases hormones throughout the body that signal everything from hunger to the fight-or-flight response.

 Close